djalbat/murmuration/README.md

 ### Logging

-Ideally you should add a `log` property to the `configuration` referencing an object of the following form:
+Ideally you should add a `log` property to the `configuration` object that references an object of the following form:

 ```
 const log = {